volmalites/Interactive-Form/README.md

 ## Acknowledgments

-* Unknown person named jacobb from codewars for his version of the Luhn Algorithm
+* ~~Unknown person named jacobb from codewars for his version of the Luhn Algorithm~~
+* Due to errors with the previous Luhn, using one done by https://github.com/florinpop17 done on his video at https://youtu.be/mHMda7RQFr8